 7. Vegan Delights

 In 2013, PETA voted Glasgow as the Most Vegan-Friendly City in the UK, with over 20 vegan and vegetarian-friendly cafés and restaurants across the city that offer incredible meat-free and plant-based dishes for you to try.
-The popular Ubiquitous Chip in Glasgow is just one of the increasing number of Scottish restaurants across the country to offer diners a rich and varied vegan menu.
+Soul Food Kitchen in Glasgow is just one of the increasing number of Scottish restaurants across the country to offer diners a rich and varied vegan menu.
 Elsewhere in Scotland, the Ellishadder Art Café on the Isle of Skye is a quaint little painting studio which boasts delightful homemade food made from ingredients grown in their garden as well as being locally sourced.
 Head to Fort William where the cosy Wildcat Café offers a range of vegan-friendly dishes, as well as boasts an array of ethical, organic and plastic-free goods.
 As you’ll soon discover, Scotland’s vegan fare is inventive, healthy and, most importantly of all, delicious!

 8. Enjoy a dram of your favourite tipple

 Whether your preference is beer or whisky, Scotland is packed with places to sample the best of both.
 Head to BrewDog in Glasgow and enjoy a taste of their famous craft beers or pop over to the Artisan Restaurant in Wishaw, and browse their extensive collection of over 1,300 whiskies, featuring bottles from all five of Scotland’s whisky regions.
 In May, why not join in with Whisky Month?
 This annual festival sees a wealth of whisky tours, tastings, events and get-togethers, or why not host your own?
 All you need is a bottle of whisky to share with your friends.
 Breweries are popping up all over Scotland, so why not take a trip to see how your favourites beers are made and all the behind-the-scenes delicate processes.